-VOR on Guardianship and Supported Decision Making
+VOR Position Paper: Guardianship vs. Supported Decision Making

 Issues to Consider Regarding Guardianship and Supported Decision Making

 By VOR's Issues and Oversight Committee on Guardianship Rights

 Individuals with intellectual and developmental disabilities (I/DD) and their parents, family members and guardians may have heard about Supported Decision-Making (SDM), an initiative that could affect their decision-making rights.
 Some see SDM as an alternative to guardianship, while others view it as an attempt to remove the legal instrument that provides a safety net for vulnerable individuals.

 VOR is a national organization that advocates for high quality care and human rights for individuals with I/DD.
 We understand the valuable role that guardians play in the emotional and physical well-being of their wards.
 As advocates who appreciate the diversity of the I/DD community and the need for a wide array of supports, we want to ensure that guardians and family members are aware of the issues connected to Supported Decision-Making so that they can make informed decisions about the care of their loved one with disabilities.